domaindrivendev/Swashbuckle.WebApi/README.md

     app.UseStageMarker(PipelineStage.MapHandler);

-This setting causes the WebApi middleware to execute earlier in the pipeline, allowing it to correctly handle URL's with extensions.
+This setting causes the WebApi middleware to execute earlier in the pipeline, allowing it to correctly handle URLs with extensions.

 Check out the following articles for more information: